Apply Now

 Prerequisite College Courses/Credits

-• Anatomy and Physiology with lab - 8 Credits*
+• Anatomy and Physiology I & II with Labs - 8 Credits*

 • English Composition - 3 Credits*